 Axial neck pain is also known as uncomplicated neck pain, whiplash, and cervical/neck strain.
 They refer to pain and discomfort running along the back or posterior of the neck.
 Axial is defined as forming or around an axis.
 This type of pain stays around the neck and immediate surrounding structures.
-It does not spread/radiate out to the arms, hands, fingers, and other areas of the body.
+It does not spread/radiate to the arms, hands, fingers, and other body areas.
 Axial neck pain differs from two other neck conditions.
 They are:

-Cervical radiculopathy describes irritation or compression/pinching of the nerve as it exits the spinal cord.
+Cervical radiculopathy describes the nerve’s irritation or compression/pinching as it exits the spinal cord.
 The nerves of the cervical spine are known as the peripheral nerves.
 They are responsible for relaying signals to and from the brain to specific areas of the arms and hands.
 The signals that are sent from the brain are for muscle movement, while signals going to the brain are for sensation.

 - Muscle pain